daviel/godot-pigo-microbenchmarks/README.md

 Useful optimizations(I found so far):
 - Descrease the cell size of the physics engine
-- Use 32-Bit export as it has a better performance(32-Bit Floats rather than 64 bits are faster)
+- Use 32-Bit export as it has a better performance(32-Bit Floats rather than 64 bits are faster)**Only Godot 2**
+- Use 64-Bit export as it has a better performance**Only Godot 3*

 ## Benchmarking
 - Every benchmark runs for a fixed time(8 seconds by default) and counts every rendered frame